 - An iterative approach to understanding public good.

-We, the community of the Department of Public and Applied Humanities:
+We, the community of the Department of Public & Applied Humanities:

 Value collaborative decision-making by engaged colleagues;